-You can play with the simulation here: just click on the "Start simulation" button and click and hold the left mouse button on the potentiometer.
+You can play the simulation HERE: just click on the "Simulate" button, wait while the simulation loads and then click on "Start simulation" button: wait for the voltage to stabilize, then click and hold the left mouse button on the potentiometer.
 Drag the mouse and move the potentiometer to control the servo.

 You can note the pulse width changing on the upper oscilloscope, while the frequency of the pulse stays the same on the second oscilloscope.

 Step 5: Last But Not Least... the Real Thing!

 If you want to go further and build the circuit itself here you can find schematic, PCB layout (it's a single side PCB that you can easily fabricate at home), components layout, copper layout and parts list.